VeryBadFrags/offline-spy/README.md

 # Offline Spy

-An offline, standalone version of [Spyfall](https://hwint.ru/portfolio-item/spyfall/).
+An offline, standalone version of [Spyfall](https://hwint.ru/portfolio-item/spyfall/) that can be played without an internet connection.
+There are emojis to help non-english speakers.

 ## Instructions